jshear95/ArmaTerminal/README.md

  - **Messaging System** (Not yet implemented)
    - This will allow for players to message each other across a network of terminals.
 This would be an alternative to the in game chat.

-## How to use armaTerminal as a player
+## How to use ArmaTerminal as a player

 Arma Terminal has been designed to be easy to learn, difficult to master.
 To open Arma Terminal, approach the computer.
 When you get close an action menu action `open computer` will pop up.
 To open the terminal use the `open computer` option.
 When you open Arma Terminal, it will have a blurb at the top to type `help` if you need  help.
 For experienced command line users, this will not need to be said, but for people new to a command line, this will be very helpful.
 Typing `help` will print out all the commands and a short blurb about what each one does.